Counting Finite Index Subrings of $\mathbb{Z}^n$: Lower Bounds on

 \begin{cor} Let $e$ be a positive integer.
 We have

 \end{cor}

-For each $e \le 8$ we can compute the value of $n$ giving the largest value of $g_n(p^e)$, and see that it is a polynomial of degree equal to the degree in the right hand side of the expression given in this corollary.
+In Section \ref{sec3} we saw that for each $e \le 8$ and each $n,\ g_n(p^e)$ was given by a polynomial in $p$.
+For each $e$, the maximum over all $n$ of the degree of this polynomial is equal to the degree of the monomial on the right hand side of the expression given in Corollary \ref{Cor1}.
 For example,

 a polynomial of degree $\frac{8^2}{8} =8$.
 It is unclear whether for larger values of $e$ these lower bounds will continue to grow at a rate similar to the growth of $\max_n g_n(p^e)$.
-These lower bounds on $g_n(p^e)$ together with Proposition \ref{fnrecurrence} give lower bounds on $f_n(p^e)$.

-The lower bounds of this section are closely related to Brakenhoff's lower bounds for orders of given index in the ring of integers of a number field. \begin{prop}\cite[Lemma 5.10]{Brakenhoff} Let $\mathcal{O}_K$ be the ring of integers of a number field $K$.
+The lower bounds of this section are related to Brakenhoff's lower bounds for orders of bounded index in the ring of integers of a number field. \begin{prop}\cite[Lemma 5.10]{Brakenhoff} Let $\mathcal{O}_K$ be the ring of integers of a number field $K$.
 Every additive subgroup $G$ of $\mathcal{O}_K$ that satisfies $\Z + m^2 \mathcal{O}_K \subset G \subset \Z + m \mathcal{O}_K$ for some integer $m$ is a subring. \end{prop} The subrings $R$ described in the proof of Proposition \ref{lowerbound} do satisfy $\Z + p^2 \Z^n \subset R \subset \Z+ p \Z^n$, where the first $\Z$ is interpreted as integer multiples of the multiplicative identity $(1,\ldots, 1)$.
 Brakenhoff gives a lower bound for the number of additive subgroups satisfying the hypothesis of Proposition \ref{BrakenhoffLower} and derives a lower bound for the number of orders of index at most $X$ in the ring of integers of a degree $n$ number field $K$.
 This requires an easy optimization along the lines of Corollary \ref{Cor1}.
-In this way, our lower bounds for $g_n(p^e)$ is analogous to the lower bounds from \cite[Theorem 5.1]{Brakenhoff}.
-Using results of \cite{KMTB}, increased lower bounds on $g_n(p^e)$ should lead to better lower bounds for orders of bounded index in a given number field.
+In this way, our lower bounds for $g_n(p^e)$ are analogous to the lower bounds from \cite[Theorem 5.1]{Brakenhoff}.